Cardiothoracic surgical services at Flinders Medical Centre

 The Cardiothoracic Surgical Unit (CTSU) provides surgical management of a variety of different cardiovascular and thoracic conditions including ischaemic heart disease, valvular disease (both valve replacement and repair, including for rheumatic heart disease), aortic disease (including valve-sparing aortic surgery), adult congenital heart conditions, some paediatric procedures (at Women's and Children's Hospital) and both benign and malignant lung and other chest disease.

 CTSU is co-located within Flinders Medical Centre (FMC) and Flinders Private Hospital and undertakes over 500 cardiac and 200 thoracic surgical procedures each year.
-CTSU works closely with the Cardiology, Respiratory Medicine, Anaesthesia, and Intensive Care departments to provide a complete process of care for cardiac and thoracic patients within Southern Adelaide Local Health Network (SALHN).
+CTSU works closely with the Cardiology, Respiratory Medicine, Anaesthesia, Vascular Surgery, and Intensive Care departments to provide a complete process of care for cardiac and thoracic patients within Southern Adelaide Local Health Network (SALHN).
 CTSU also provides care for patients from the Northern Territory and has a particular expertise in cardiac surgery for Aboriginal and Torres Strait Islander patients.

 CTSU provides a 24 hr emergency service in addition to elective surgery.